croz-ltd/nrich/nrich-registry-spring-boot-starter/README.md

 ```

-### Using the library
+### Using the module

-This library is meant to be used through REST API and as such exposes multiple endpoints.
+This module is meant to be used through REST API and as such exposes multiple endpoints.
 For a detailed description of each endpoint see `nrich-registry` [README.MD](../nrich-registry/README.md).
 Bellow is just a short overview of available endpoints (all methods use HTTP POST method):

 | request path                          | description                                                                                    |